YasmineBeck/gamma-robust-bilevel-heuristics/README.md

-# Introduction
-The repository contains the code accompanying the paper

-&emsp; _Heuristic Methods for Gamma-Robust Mixed-Integer Linear Bilevel Problems_
+# Heuristic Methods for $\Gamma$-Robust Mixed-Integer Linear Bilevel Problems

+## Description
-by Yasmine Beck, Ivana Ljubic, and Martin Schmidt (2024) (to appear).
+This repository contains the code accompanying the paper [Heuristic Methods for Gamma-Robust Mixed-Integer Linear Bilevel Problems](https://optimization-online.org/?p=26186) by Yasmine Beck, Ivana Ljubić, and Martin Schmidt.

-# Dependencies
+## Prerequisites
-The methods are implemented in Python 3.7.11 and Gurobi 11.0.0 is used to solve all arising optimization problems.
-Further, the following Python packages and modules are required:
+The methods are implemented in `Python 3.7.11` and `Gurobi 11.0.0` is used to solve all arising optimization problems.
+Visit [Gurobi's official website](https://www.gurobi.com/academia/academic-program-and-licenses) for details on how to obtain a license.
+In addition to Gurobi, the following Python packages and modules are required:

 * argparse
 * json